 As per one legend, when the goddess Ganga was requested to descend on earth to help the suffering humanity at the request of Bhagirath, earth was unable to withstand the force of her descent.
 Therefore, the mighty Ganga was split into two holy channels, with Alaknanda as one of them.

-The annual Char Dham yatra in Uttarakhand witnessed the highest-ever footfall this year with over 40 lakh people travelling to the four Himalayan shrines of Badrinath, Kedarnath, Gangotri, Yamunotri .
-The yatra began on May 3 this year, the Akshaya Tritiya day, followed by the opening of the portals of Kedarnath temple on May 6 and Badrinath temple on may six and Badrinath on may 8 .
-More than nine lakh pilgrims have already visited Badrinath.
+The annual Char Dham yatra in Uttarakhand witnessed the highest-ever footfall in the year 2023 with over 40 lakh people travelling to the four Himalayan shrines of Badrinath, Kedarnath, Gangotri, Yamunotri .
+The yatra began on May 3 , the Akshaya Tritiya day, followed by the opening of the portals of Kedarnath temple on May 6 and Badrinath temple on may 8 .
+More than nine lakh pilgrims visited Badrinath.